kgdunn/matlab-R-tutorial/r-tutorial/r-tutorial.rst

 * The software can be installed on a local desktop, or in a networked environment and run remotely.
 * It is free (both for academic and commercial use), so it can be used in any academic or corporate environment.
 * Installation is straightforward,
-* The license is not restrictive: you can legally modify and improve the software.
+* The :index:`open-source` license is not restrictive: you can legally modify and improve the software.
 * There are excellent add-on libraries for almost anything related to data analysis.
 * It promotes good statistical practice of writing a code file, and then running it (like MATLAB).
 The code file documents what you have done, and you can always repeat your analysis on a new data set, or share the code with colleagues.
 Other software packages tend to promote a more point-and-click approach, so you can't always retrace your steps.
 * There are multicore and 64-bit versions of R available to process large data sets, and do parallel data processing.